vlukashenko/lhcb-rich-claro-calibration/README.txt

 Also, change dir value to switch from board to board or to point to the data directory.

 II. calibration.cpp
-Used for: building a calibration curve
+Used for: plotting a calibration curve
 Options: using different transition points calculations. if opt==1 - middle point calculation; if opt==2 - logistic sigmoid fit; if opt==3 - Erf fit.

 Attention! there are two hacks for data sample: line 583 and line 566;